 Wearable smart devices, more commonly known as wearables, have earned a steady following among consumers over the last ten years.
 Smartwatches like the Apple Watch are likely the best-known wearables, but many other kinds of wearables have emerged, and continue to emerge today.
-Wearables available on the market range from head-mounted displays (HMDs) to clothing and jewelry.
+Examples of modern wearable technology available on the market range from head-mounted displays (HMDs) to clothing and jewelry.
 These devices not only perform many basic computing functions, akin to laptops and smartphones, but can also perform unique health-tracking services (such as calorie tracking and sleep monitoring) as a result of being in contact with the user’s body.

 Enterprises may see wearables appearing more and more often in their workplaces in the near future, and, therefore, need to consider whether they might be able to leverage these technologies to create a more productive and connected workplace.

-Why you need to know about smartwatches: As an increasingly common accessory, smartwatches can be a distraction in the workplace; even if workers’ smartphones are stowed away during a meeting, workers can read the news and communicate with each other using their smartwatches.
+Why you need to know about smartwatches: As the most common of the different types of wearable technology examples, smartwatches can be a distraction in the workplace; even if workers’ smartphones are stowed away during a meeting, workers can read the news and communicate with each other using their smartwatches.
 Additionally, given that smartwatches run on their own operating systems, businesses will need to consider how to account for smartwatch software in managing their networks.

-Smart jewelry is the logical conclusion of ongoing research into how to include health-tracking capabilities in smaller wearables.
-The most prominent kind of smart jewelry (as of 2020) might be the smart ring.
+Smart jewelry is the logical conclusion of ongoing research into how to include health-tracking capabilities in small smart wearables.
+The most prominent kind of smart jewelry (as of 2021) might be the smart ring.
 Exemplified by brands such are Oura, smart rings are worn on the finger like standard rings, all the while obtaining health-tracking data that the user can later review on a smartphone.
 Many other unique iterations of smart jewelry exist, from bangles to bracelets, with some designs even created by well-known fashion firms.
-In the near future, the Joule will expand the range of potential smart jewelry; a smart health-tracking device that doubles as an earring backing, Joule effectively allows any earring to become a smart device.
+In the near future, the Joule will expand the range of potential smart jewelry; a smart health-tracking device that doubles as an earring backing, Joule effectively allows any earring to join the list of wearable computing devices.

 Why you need to know about smart jewelry: As compared to a smartwatch, smart jewelry may offer a less intrusive means of monitoring one’s health in the office, without compromising the health insights that one can obtain.
-Companies looking to promote active lifestyles may consider subsidizing or providing employees with smart rings or other jewelry in place of smartwatches.
+Companies looking to promote active lifestyles may consider subsidizing or providing employees with smart rings or other jewelry in place of better-known wearables technology like smartwatches.

-he modern successor to pedometers, fitness trackers monitor steps taken, heart rate, calories burned, and a range of other fitness metrics.
+The modern successor to pedometers, fitness trackers are the next of the wearable technology examples.
+They monitor steps taken, heart rate, calories burned, and a range of other fitness metrics.
 The distinction between fitness tracking devices and smartwatches has become very small; fitness-oriented products (such as FitBit’s line of fitness trackers) now include smartwatch features like phone notification alerts, and smartwatches include an array of fitness tracking options and capabilities.
 Fitness trackers tend to be cheaper, however, as they have comparatively fewer features, and focus on functionality, rather than aesthetic appeal.

 Why you need to know about fitness trackers: Fitness trackers once lacked many of the distractions that make smartwatches potential work-disruptors.
 As fitness trackers gain more and more of the functionalities associated with smartwatches, companies should review these devices once again and consider the possible distraction they could pose.

-By making contact with a larger amount of one’s body, smart clothing can provide deeper insights than smaller wearables can, enabling advanced tracking for both medical care and lifestyle improvement.
+By making contact with a larger amount of one’s body, smart clothing can provide deeper insights than other examples of modern wearable technology can, enabling advanced tracking for both medical care and lifestyle improvement.
 Samsung conducts extensive research in this sector, and has filed a number of promising patents; if these patents become commercially-available products, Samsung may soon release smart shirts capable of diagnosing respiratory diseases and smart shoes that monitor running form.
 Consumers can already purchase Siren Socks (smart socks that can detect developing foot ulcers), Nadi X smart pants by Wearable X (yoga pants that vibrate to improve form during yoga exercises), and Naviano smart swimsuits that provide alerts when the user should apply sunscreen, among many other kinds of smart clothing.

 Enterprises have also begun to use smart clothing as a way to generate brand loyalty.
-Tommy Hilfiger, for instance, experimented with adding location-tracking functionality to its Tommy Jeans Xplore line of clothing.
+In a unique example of wearable technology, Tommy Hilfiger experimented with adding location-tracking functionality to its Tommy Jeans Xplore line of clothing.
 This enabled the clothing to track how frequently the customer wore it, so Tommy Hilfiger could reward frequent wearers with more Tommy Hilfiger products.

 Implantables make contact with the user’s body from the inside, rather than on the skin.
-For instance, the company Proteus produces sensor-containing pills that can monitor blood pressure and other health metrics; after the patient swallows the pills, they can wear an external device to easily monitor the data generated from within the body.
+For instance, the now-bankrupt company Proteus produced sensor-containing pills that could monitor blood pressure and other health metrics; after the patient swallowed the pills, they could wear an external device to easily monitor the data generated from within the body.
 In the near future, smart tattoos may also become available for patients who want an easy way of ensuring that they always remember to bring their monitoring devices with them.

 Why you should know about implantables: For work involving technology-sensitive components (for example, magnets), companies often need to clarify policies for employees using older implantable devices such as pacemakers.
 New kinds of implantable technology will add new logistical wrinkles to safety guidelines, and as such, businesses should research new implantable devices and update their safety protocols accordingly.

-As the name suggests, head-mounted displays (HMDs) go on the head and provide a display in the user’s field of view, such that the user can use the device without needing to look down at a phone or smartwatch display.
+As the name suggests, head-mounted displays (HMDs) are a bit bulkier than most wearable computing devices.
+They go on the head and provide a display in the user’s field of view, such that the user can use the device without needing to look down at a phone or smartwatch display.
 HMDs can provide one of several kinds of experiences for users: HMDs can function as monitors, provide information superimposed over reality via augmented reality (AR), or completely immerse the user in a virtual reality (VR) setting.

 As a start, useful HMD devices exist separately from AR and VR HMDs.
 As an example, Vufine produces smart glasses that allow users to view the video output of devices like drones in real-time.